 Touhou OST Builder

-This tool will help you to extract OST from the following (official) Touhou games: Touhou 6 – The Embodiment of Scarlet Devil has its BGM in plain WAVs in the BGM folder.
+Touhou 6 – The Embodiment of Scarlet Devil has its BGM in plain WAVs in the BGM folder.

 In a nutshell, th*.dat are solid PCM WAVE files with a small file header in the beginning.
-The signature of such files is ZWAV.
+The magic signature of such files is ZWAV.
 More technical info about this format can be found in comments in the tool's source code.

-Download Touhou OST Builder with sources (306 downloads).
+Download Touhou OST Builder with sources

 PatchCon Resource Extractor and Convertor

-This tool can do the following: For more info and notes launch the tool without any arguments (it'll output the help screen).
+For more info and notes launch the tool without any arguments (it'll output the help screen).

-For example, using this tool, updated Bitmap Breaker from this page and any GIF animator program you can create some cute animations like these =>
+For example, using this tool, Bitmap Breaker from this page and any GIF animator program you can create some cute animations like these =>

 img/patchcon_effect08.gif img/patchcon_unit22.gif

-Download UnPatchCon with sources (315 downloads).
+Download UnPatchCon with sources

 So how to use these tools?

-A brief review of what (any) game scripts are and where are they stored.
+A brief review of what (any) game scripts are and where are they stored

 Nevertheless, there are unofficial programs which can read or modify these archives (such as CRASS or AnimED).

-So, a generic pattern of using the tools hosted here can be described as follows: Normally this should be the last step.
-Now you can run the game and see if everything went alright.
+Normally this should be the last step.
+Now you can run the game and see if everything went smoothly.

 Delphi ShiftJIS & Unicode kit